dewanshukaushik/dewanshukaushik/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/dewanshukaushik](https://github.com/dewanshukaushik/)

-- 💬 Ask me about C, Python, TkInter, Html5, CSS
+- 💬 Ask me about C, Python, Html5, CSS

 - 📫 How to reach me dewanshukaushik@gmail.com